-I realize that women also masturbate, although I have no experience of it.
-So this is written from a male perspective.
+I realize that women also masturbate, even while looking at porn.
+But I have no experience of it.
+So this article is written from a male perspective.
 However, my comments about fantasizing while masturbating and the prayer suggestion at the end of article post could apply to a girl as well as a boy.

 Lack of Knowledge

-Let me also assure you that I had the same problem myself when I was an adolescent.
+Let me also assure you that I had the same spiritual problem with masturbatiuon when I was an adolescent that you state.
 If you learned in health class that masturbation is a healthy sexual release, that’s more and better information than I received back in the 1950s.
-We had no sex education or even a health class in high school.
+We had no sex education class in high school.
 Even the medical books back then had information that has now been thoroughly discredited.
 They said that masturbation could produce nearsightedness, pimples, and obsessive-compulsive behavior, among other things.
 (I know because I looked up “masturbation” in a medical book my mother had.)
 There had been a war against masturbation passed off as science during the late 19th/early 20th century and not until 1972 did the American Medical Association declare that “Masturbation is a normal part of adolescent sexual development and requires no medical management.”
 It still took time for this pronouncement to register in our society and for people to change their attitudes.
+Many people still haven’t changed their attitudes toward solo sex.